Seaton Schroeder

 Seaton Schroeder (August 17, 1849 – October 19, 1922) was an admiral of the United States Navy.
+He contributed to the development of the Driggs-Schroeder rapid-fire gun.

 Biography

 Schroeder was born in Washington, D.C., the son of Francis Schroeder, the Resident Minister to Sweden.
 His mother was the daughter of William Winston Seaton, who, with his brother-in-law, Joseph Gales, owned and edited the National Intelligencer.
 Seaton served as the Mayor of Washington, D.C., from 1840 to 1850.

 He entered the United States Naval Academy in 1864, which, because of the American Civil War, was in Newport, Rhode Island.
-After graduating in June 1868 he served with the Pacific Fleet in 1868-69 under Admiral John Rodgers in screw sloop, Benicia, and fought in the Salt River near Seoul, Korea.
+After graduating in June 1868 he served with the Pacific Fleet in 186869 under Admiral John Rodgers in screw sloop, Benicia, and fought in the Salt River near Seoul, Korea.
 His sea tours took him to Alaska, Japan, and the Philippines in Saginaw, to the West Indies in Canandaigua, and on a world cruise on Swatara.

 Marriage and family

 Schroeder married Maria Campbell Bache Wainwright on January 16, 1879.
 The couple had five children.

 Maria Wainwright (born March 14, 1856, Washington, D.C.), came from a family of several American statesmen.
 She was the great-great-granddaughter of Benjamin Franklin, the great-granddaughter of Treasury Secretary Alexander J. Dallas, the granddaughter of Texas legislator Richard Bache, Jr., a niece of Vice President George Mifflin Dallas, the daughter of naval officer Richard Wainwright, and the sister of Admiral Richard Wainwright.

 She died on July 12, 1926, aged 70 in Jamestown, Rhode Island.